-- What is utopian and dystopian literature? - What judgments and assumptions are made about the future of the current world through dystopian literature? - How does symbolism contribute to the meaning of a text?
+- What is utopian and dystopian literature? - What judgments and assumptions are made about the future of the current world through dystopian literature? - How does the author use narrative conventions to create meaning in a text?

 English - Enhanced (Year 9) (Select Entry)